What is Lead Generation? How to Get More Leads in Your Sales Funnel

 What is Lead Generation?

-Lead Generation vs Lead Nurturing: What’s the Difference?
+Inbound Lead Generation vs. Outbound Lead Generation—What’s the Difference?

 Lead generation happens in two ways—when people come to you (inbound) and when you go to them (outbound).